hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-labour-induced-intro.md

 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

--   Query for labour initiation (e.g: spontaneous, induced) patient
+-   Query for labour initiation (e.g: spontaneous, induced) of the patient
 -   Record labour initiation (e.g: spontaneous, induced) of the patient

 ##### Mandatory Data Elements and Terminology